tlehman/tobilehman.com/content/posts/image-compression-demystified/index.md

-Since human eyes are less sensitive to the chroma (U and V), we can simply shrink each one by 1/2 along the width and height dimensions, that compresses the image by a factor of 2.
+Since human eyes are less sensitive to the chroma (U and V), we can simply shrink each one by 1/2 along the width and height dimensions, that compresses it by a factor of four.

 We can visualize it like this:

 {{<img "img/decompose_yuv.png">}}

-Then imagine we take U and V, and then scale them back up, they will have lost 3/4 of their information after scaling back up, so that the total information left will be 1 + 1/4 + 1/4 = 2 times less than what we started with.
+Then imagine we take U and V, and then scale them back up, they will have lost 3/4 of the original pixel values.
+With three components, and two scaled down to 1/4th, the total data left will be (1 + 1/4 + 1/4)/3 = 2 times smaller.

 <div class="pedantic-note">
 <b>Pedantic note</b>